Clay College Diploma Course

 We teach a broad range of throwing skills including cylinders, bowls, teapots, collaring in, lids and galleries and throwing large.
 Associated skills include handles, lips, spouts and making composite forms.
 Handbuilding classes cover various making techniques including slab building, coiling, modelling and mould making and slip casting.

 Each making project includes research and design components and is used to teach surface treatment techniques, including slip decoration, stamps and sprigs, faceting, carving, brushwork and underglaze decoration.
 These practical lessons are integrated with a program of supporting sessions, such as clay, glaze and kiln technology, that provide students with a real breadth of knowledge and experience to reinforce their creative learning.

-Students learn kiln design and building, and participate in building a kiln at the college.
-They learn kiln maintenance and experience packing and firing a variety of kilns to fire their own work, including electric, gas, soda and wood kilns.
+Students learn about the design and building of all types of kilns, and participate in building a kiln in the 1st year.
+They learn kiln maintenance and experience packing and firing their own work in a variety of kilns, including electric, gas, soda and wood kilns.